F3 Cycle 83 Prompt: Write a story about a first crush, and include the outcome when the crush has been revealed.

 Due Date: Wednesday, July 11, 10:00 pm, EST.

-With dinner concluded, Ben and Jennifer excused themselves and return home while I drive to the motel I usually stay at while in town.
+With dinner concluded, Ben and Jennifer excused themselves and return home while I drove to the motel I usually stay at while in town.
 It is a modern but quiet place situated on the edge of Georgetown facing the marsh with the waters of Winyah Bay just beyond.
 When I started coming back down to Georgetown after so many years away Ben would demand that I be a guest at his house saying we were family.
 It was truly a nice gesture but I always declined, at first it was because I felt the secret Jennifer and I carried was just too heavy an item to have all three of us in the same house.
 Luckily I was able to convince my friend that after so many years away I needed my space and solitude so he eventually stopped asking.
 Later on it was because the motel was neatly tucked away off the main highway offering excellent privacy from anyone just driving by.

 Once in my lonely room the remaining afternoon bleeds over into the evening with my only company the flickering television.
 If I was an honorable man I would get in my truck and begin the drive back to my equally lonely apartment up in Greenville.
 Instead I lay on my bed and think about the two people who are the only remaining anchors to my hometown and a past that fades further away each day.